WHAT IT IS, WHAT IT ISN'T, WHY YOU NEED A COACH, TIPS FOR HIRING ONE, AND HOW TO MEASURE IMPACT OF COACHING

 These days, everyone seems to be calling themselves a coach, making it rather tricky to find a good one.
 This section will walk you through the key selection criteria for hiring a good coach.

 I wanted to write article this to help clear up the confusion around coaching – because it’s a jungle out there.
-Yet there are many great coaches that help you create unleash your full potential..
+Yet there are many great coaches that can help you unleash your full potential..

 First, the word coach… What does it say to you?